rur/good/README.md

 #### 4. Easy to Secure

-One way in and out, uniform endpoints greatly reduce the surface area you have to think about.
+One way in or out, uniform endpoints greatly reduce the surface area you have to think about.

 #### 5. No Surprises

 No grand abstractions or under-the-hood dynamics.
-If prose is not what you are striving for, a thoughtful bootstrap is a pretty good option!
+If poetry is not what you are striving for, a thoughtful bootstrap is a pretty good option!